Lennart05/toponym/README.md

 defined polygon is stored as a data frame called `argentina_polygon`.
 If you do not store the output, the function will only print out the data frame with the coordinates.
 It’s also possible to specify names of regions in the given countries.
-Check the `country.data()` section above for more information.
+Check the section about `country.data()` above for more information.

 ## Exemplary usage